Call for Proposals to Access Data from the Provincial Overdose Cohort

 Criteria for the Evaluation of Research Proposals

-The Data Stewards for the POC will consider research proposals that have the potential to support BC’s response to the public health emergency.
+The Data Stewards for the Cohort will consider proposals that have the potential to support BC’s response to the public health emergency.
 Specifically:

-- Results generated by individual researchers need to be comparable to those generated by public health analytic teams and other researchers so that there is no confusion, and public health action is efficient.
-This requires that standard definitions established by the POC are used by all researchers accessing the data (e.g. definition of an overdose episode, definition of opioid tapering).
+- Results generated by individual researchers need to be comparable to those generated by BCCDC.
+This requires that standard case definitions established by the Cohort are used by all researchers accessing the data (e.g. definition of an overdose episode, opioid agonist treatment (OAT).

 Suggested Research Themes

-While all proposals with the potential to inform the overdose response will be considered, some important knowledge gaps were identified during two prioritization exercises with stakeholders involved in the emergency response.
+While all proposals with the potential to inform the overdose response will be considered, some important knowledge gaps have been identified.
 Gap areas that would benefit from researcher involvement include:

 - Long-term sequelae and outcomes associated with opioid overdose

-Approved researchers will access the POC remotely through the PopData Secure Research Environment (SRE).
-The SRE is a central server accessible only via an encrypted Virtual Private Network (VPN) through a firewall and use of two-factor authentication.
+Approved researchers will access the Cohort remotely through the PopData's Secure Research Environment (SRE).
+The SRE is a central server accessible via an encrypted Virtual Private Network (VPN) through a firewall and use of two-factor authentication.
 The SRE provides:

 - Secure storage and backup